Incoterms: Shipping Terms You Need To Know

 The International Chamber of Commerce (ICC) established a standard set of shipping terminologies called Incoterms 2000/2010.
-These terms are used universally and define key aspects of freight forwarding.
+These terms are used universally and define critical aspects of freight forwarding.

 1. Ex Works (EXW)

-The term Ex Works refers to the delivery of cargo to a business destination such as an office, factory, or warehouse.
-This means that the seller doesn’t need to load goods on to a ship.
+The term Ex Works refers to delivering cargo to a business destination such as an office, factory, or warehouse.
+This means that the seller doesn’t need to load goods onto a ship.

 2. Free Alongside Ship (FAS)